Friday, 16 June 2017

 Our only problem now was getting down the other side, which looked much steeper.
 The ground seemed to fall away vertically and the map was black with contour lines.

 However there were some painted marks on the boulders below that seemed to indicate a route, so we picked our way down very slowly, between rocks the size of double-decker buses.

-After a while the gradient became less extreme and we were able to admire the view, an enormous valley with a great cleft on the horizon carved by the river Rhône.
+After a while the gradient became less extreme and we were able to admire the view, an enormous valley with a great cleft carved by the river Rhône on the horizon.

 The track was rough, precipitous and long, but we felt we were following in the footsteps of thousands of years of former inhabitants, who would have used this route to cross the barrier of the Vuache.

 What they would have made of the sight of cars spewing from the autoroute tunnel far below, with their howling roar, is impossible to imagine.

 Eventually we reached the level of the road and thought that the hard work was over, but we were wrong.